 "The last eight or nine years, he's been the real focal point," Carter said of Nash.
 "I'm excited about really letting him develop into a better player than he is now."

-The Blue Jackets and Flyers made a huge off-season splash last Thursday, when they finalized a long-rumoured deal that sent forward Jakub Voracek and two draft picks to Philadelphia for Carter, who scored 36 goals and was a plus-27 last year as the Flyers won the Atlantic Division.
+The Blue Jackets and Flyers made a huge offseason splash last Thursday, when they finalized a long-rumored deal that sent forward Jakub Voracek and two draft picks to Philadelphia for Carter, who scored 36 goals and was a plus-27 last year as the Flyers won the Atlantic Division.

-But the six-foot-three, 200-pound forward made it clear on Monday that he's mostly interested in talking about his new team now.
+But the 6-3, 200-pound forward made it clear on Monday that he's mostly interested in talking about his new team now.

 "You look at the lineup now, we've got a lot of young players that are going to be really good," he said.
 "It's still a work in progress, but I think we can be pretty good."